chauhansaurabhb/IoTSuite-TemplateV5/README.md

 IoTSuite-TemplateV5
 This is a template folder.
-This folder complements the IoTSuite Peoject.
+This folder complements the IoTSuite Project.
 Entire IoT ToolSuite is driven by this Template.